Frolic

 Top: cut 1 @ 15-3/4" x 9-1/4"

 Trim away 1/2" seam allowance before fusing the fleece in order to reduce bulk in the seams.
-(NOTE: There is no seam allowance at the bottom of the Front, Back, and Sides.)
+(NOTE: There is no seam allowance at the lower edge of the Front, Back, and Sides.)

-Now cut out a 6-1/2" x 1" rectangle from the center of each Top piece as shown:
+Now cut out a 6-1/2" x 1" rectangle from the center of each Top section as shown:

 On each piece, mark the corners with small dots at the seam allowance as shown.
 NOTE: Seam allowance is 1/2"